Behordeun/dpi-docs/docs/02_Microservice_Delivery.md

 ## 🤝 Contributors

-This module is part of DPI middleware architecture designed for scalable, sector-neutral deployments in Africa and beyond.
+This module is part of DPI middleware architecture designed for scalable, sector-neutral deployments in Nigeria and beyond.